ricosolana/Valhalla/README.md

 # Valhalla

 ## Server
 This is the non-steam server implementation.
 It's a TCP server implementation that mimics how Valheim ZSocket2 sends/receives.
-Joining the server normally through the Valheim client does require a small patch to be made before joining (see Patching).
+Joining the server normally through the Valheim client does require a small patch to be made before joining (see [Patching](https://github.com/PeriodicSeizures/Valhalla/tree/server#patching)).

+You'll have to manually build the server (I created a new Cmake project within MSVC).

+## Progress
+10/7/2022 - The client can join and finally see the world, albeit is an ocean.

 ## Building
 For the server, assuming you have no dependencies or required stuff installed, open a shell and install vcpkg, then bootstrap it: